UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

     Because the backup mechanisms cannot keep up with large amounts of files changing on a rapid basis.

-???- question "How should I do work on irreplacable data?"
+???- question "How should I do work on irreplaceable data?"

     - You keep the irreplacable data in a backup folder
     - You keep your scripts and generated output files